Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 If you haven't done so already, follow the official Adyen [get started guide](https://docs.adyen.com/checkout/get-started) to set up your test account, get your API key.
 In order to make the extension module working, follow our [deployment guide](./DeploymentGuide.md).

-## Step 1: CTP checkout validations
+## Step 1: commercetools checkout validations

 In the merchant server, ensure the steps below are done:
 1. On each checkout step [validate cart state](#validate-cart-state)